Wong's King: History

 Wong's King was established in 2004.
-According to Michael Russell of The Oregonian, "The restaurant was born out of a small chain of American-style Chinese restaurants with locations in Sandy, Gresham and Southeast Portland, and was 'bankrolled by untold thousands of orders of kung pao chicken,' according to a 2005 review from The Oregonian, which called Wong's King Seafood a 'new benchmark for the city.'"
-The Estacada restaurant had opened in 1998.
+According to Michael Russell of The Oregonian, "The restaurant was born out of a small chain of American-style Chinese restaurants with locations in Sandy, Gresham and Southeast Portland, and was 'bankrolled by untold thousands of orders of kung pao chicken,' according to a 2005 review from The Oregonian, which called Wong's King Seafood a 'new benchmark for the city'."
+The Estacada restaurant opened in 1998.

 Russell wrote, "The restaurant got an early boost before it opened, when Andy and Fulai Wong won gold medals at the Fifth China International Cooking Contest in China, a competition featuring chefs from 18 different countries."
-Wong's King has been described as a "rival" to the defunct Ocean City Seafood Restaurant.
-Employees from Wong's King marched in the first Avenue of Roses parade in 2007.
+Wong's King has been described as a rival to the defunct Ocean City Seafood Restaurant.
+Employees of Wong's King marched in the first Avenue of Roses parade in 2007.

 In September 2011, the Beaverton restaurant was rebranded as Lychee Asian Bistro and Noodle House.
-Ownership did not change, but the restaurant's menu focused on noodle and rice dishes instead of dim sum.
+Ownership did not change but the restaurant's new menu focused on noodle and rice dishes instead of dim sum.
 Lychee Asian Bistro was replaced by the restaurant Spicy World.

-In 2018, Wong's King hosted The Asian Reporter Foundation's 20th annual scholarship and awards banquet.Wong's King closed in 2020, during the COVID-19 pandemic.
-The business had received a $10,000 city-sponsored relief grant, but filed for bankruptcy.
-Jamie Goldberg of The Oregonian noted that some of the restaurant's employees "struggled to overcome language barriers when navigating Oregon's dysfunctional unemployment benefits system".
+In 2018, Wong's King hosted The Asian Reporter Foundation's 20th annual scholarship and awards banquet.

+Wong's King closed in 2020 during the COVID-19 pandemic.
+The business had received a $10,000 city-sponsored relief grant but filed for bankruptcy.
+Jamie Goldberg of The Oregonian noted some of the restaurant's employees "struggled to overcome language barriers when navigating Oregon's dysfunctional unemployment benefits system".
 Excellent Cuisine replaced the Portland restaurant.

 Reception

-In 2005, Grant Butler of The Oregonian wrote: "At last, Portland gets a temple to Cantonese cuisine with the arrival of this large Chinese restaurant.
+In 2005, Grant Butler of The Oregonian wrote:At last, Portland gets a temple to Cantonese cuisine with the arrival of this large Chinese restaurant.
 From beginning to end, a meal here can be a voyage of discovery.
 Focus on the menu's page of chef's recommendations, and you see the kitchen's range.
-Also check out the daily dim sum, with bargain-priced delicacies -- and huge crowds on weekends."
-He said in 2007: "A bit farther from the city's core, there's terrific dim sum as well as an array of Cantonese delicacies from chef Fu Lai Wong at Wong's King Seafood Restaurant.
+Also check out the daily dim sum, with bargain-priced delicacies – and huge crowds on weekends.

+Butler said in 2007:A bit farther from the city's core, there's terrific dim sum as well as an array of Cantonese delicacies from chef Fu Lai Wong at Wong's King Seafood Restaurant.
 This is the sort of mammoth restaurant you find in Vancouver, B.C., or Hong Kong.
 You understand why the dining room is full when the first dishes arrive: Portland has never had cooking quite like this."